Elementary School Handbooks

 Library Hours and Staff

 Please feel free to contact us by phone at 518-765-2382, ext.
 520 or by email at arappoccio@voorheesville.org.
 We will make sure to get back to you in a timely manner.
-We look forward to seeing you in the library!
+We look forward to seeing your student in the library!

 Loan Policy